 Honors Reporting Center

-The Honors Reporting Center is intended only for students who began UHP fall 2018 or later.
-Students who began UHP prior to fall 2018 should continue to use the PDFs found in the Legacy Forms section.
+The Honors Reporting Center is generally intended only for students who began UHP fall 2018 or later.
+Students who began UHP prior to fall 2018 should typically continue to use the PDFs found on the Shared Google Drive for Honors Legacy Requirements and Forms.

 Most Honors Experiences are reported via an associated "WorkflowGen" process.
 WFG is a paperless tool that allows students, staff, faculty, and other partners to collaborate on the approval process.
 We encourage you to consult with your Honors Advisor to plan the timing of your Honors Experiences and all associated WFG processes.
 For detailed information on when and how to report your Honors Experiences, including links to the associated WorkflowGen processes, please see the options below: